RSPB Wallasea Island – The Wild Coast Project

 - Bike The reserve is 6.6 miles (10.5 km) away from Rochford and 7.3 miles (11.7 km) from Hockley.
 There is a bike shelter at the reserve.

 The reserve can be accessed across the River Crouch via the passenger foot ferry from Burnham on Crouch.
-The scheduled ferry service between Wallasea Marina and Burnham runs six days a week (not Wednesday) between 10.00 and 17.00.
+The scheduled ferry service between Wallasea Marina and Burnham runs from Easter (Good Friday) to the end of September, six days a week (not Wednesdays) between 10.00 and 17.00.
 It is operated as an 'on demand' service by phoning 07704 060482.

 London Southend Airport lies close to the market town of Rochford.

 Can I walk my dog on Wallasea Island?

 Dog are not permitted on the island as it is a reserve for important bird species and other wildlife.

 How can I keep up to date with the latest news?

 Follow the RSPB: